aegagros/lambda-boolean/README.md

 	function ($a,$b) { return $b;}

-This are the real answers.
+These are the real answers.
 The Lambda calculus even refrains from naming these functions `_TRUE_` and `_FALSE_` because these names could confuse you as to what the real answers are.
 The real answers are the functions given above.

 Let's repeat the question and the answer to make sure the point came across correctly.
 The answer to the question "Is New York a city in the USA?" is not: